A generalization of Kronecker's first limit formula to GL(n)

-\end{thm} The theorem is proved in Section~\ref{sec:proof}.
-The methods used are very elementary: one only needs some basic Calculus and the Poisson summation formula, which is recalled in equation~(\ref{eqn:poisson}).
-Our proof is a generalization of the proof of the classical Kronecker's first limit formula given in~\cite[\S20.4]{lang:elliptic}, and the key observation is to perform the sum in~(\ref{eqn:e*}) over $m_1, \ldots, m_n$ conveniently (we first sum over~$\{m_1\}$ and then over~$\{m_2, \ldots, m_n\}$; when $n=2$, there is not much of a choice) and to apply the Poisson summation formula in the correct order (over $m_n$ first, followed by~$m_{n-1}$, and so on, up to~$m_2$).
+The theorem is proved in Section~\ref{sec:proof}.
+Our proof is a generalization of the proof of the classical Kronecker's first limit formula given in~\cite[\S20.4]{lang:elliptic}, and the key observation is to break the sum in~(\ref{eqn:e*}) over $m_1, \ldots, m_n$ into two parts conveniently (we break it as a sum over~$\{m_1\}$ and a sum over~$\{m_2, \ldots, m_n\}$; when $n=2$, there is not much of a choice) and to apply the Poisson summation formula in the second sum in the correct order (over $m_n$ first, followed by~$m_{n-1}$, and so on, up to~$m_2$; i.e., in reverse order).
 Even in the case $n=3$, our proof differs in some key steps with that in~\cite{efrat} (who introduces complex coordinates on~$\mathfrak{H}^3$, while we don't) and that in~\cite{bump-goldfeld} (who use minimal parabolic Eisenstein series).
 Our proof techniques are similar to those used in~\cite{terras} (about which we learned only after a first draft of this article was written), but are more direct and elementary (the main goal of~\cite{terras} is to prove the functional equation of the Epstein zeta function using generalizations of the Selberg-Chowla formula).

-If we put $n=2$ in the formula for~$E'_n(\tau, s)$ above, then we get the classical Kronecker's first limit formula~(\ref{eqn:kron}), with $g(\tau) = |\eta(\tau)|$ (this last equality follows from the correctness of our formula, but also because our proof is identical to the classical proof in the case $n=2$ as given in~\cite[\S20.4]{lang:elliptic}).
+If we put $n=2$ in the formula for~$E^*_n(\tau, s)$ above, then we get the classical Kronecker's first limit formula~(\ref{eqn:kron}), with $g(\tau) = |\eta(\tau)|$ (this last equality follows from the correctness of our formula, but also because our proof is identical to the classical proof in the case $n=2$ as given in~\cite[\S20.4]{lang:elliptic}).
 Thus our function~$g(\tau)$ for arbitrary~$n$ is a generalization of $|\eta(\tau)|$.
 If we put $n=3$, then we recover the formula for $E_3^*(\tau, s)$ given in~\cite[Theorem~1]{efrat}.

-We suspect that the expression for~$E_n^*(\tau, s)$ above can be used to show that~$g(\tau)$ is automorphic and that $\log (g(\tau))$ is a harmonic function on~$\mathfrak{H}^n$ (i.e., is annihilated by invariant differential operators), as is done for $n=2$ (see, e.g., \cite[\S~I.2]{siegel:adv} for automorphy) and~$n=3$ (see~\cite[\S3]{efrat}).
+\comment{ We suspect that the expression for~$E_n^*(\tau, s)$ above can be used to show that~$g(\tau)$ is automorphic and that $\log (g(\tau))$ is a harmonic function on~$\mathfrak{H}^n$ (i.e., is annihilated by invariant differential operators), as is done for $n=2$ (see, e.g., \cite[\S~I.2]{siegel:adv} for automorphy) and~$n=3$ (see~\cite[\S3]{efrat}).
 This may be the approach to answer the question raised at the end of $\S1$ and~$\S3$ in~\cite{terras}.
-However, we shall not pursue these issues in the present article.
+However, we shall not pursue these issues in the present article. }